 1. Citizen Responsibility

 The citizens of Oregon take pride in the state’s history of environmental stewardship.
 Furthermore, the residents commit to big and minor changes to make their localities greener.
 Residents support local farmers’ markets so that their food is locally sourced.
 Neighbors recycle everything they can.
-Commuters have committed to reducing time spent driving carbon sourced vehicles to work by carpooling and using other transportation methods.
+Commuters have committed to reducing time spent driving carbon-sourced vehicles to work by carpooling and using other transportation methods.
 Homeowners are using more energy-efficient appliances, electronics, and light bulbs.

-Businesses have also taken a lead to commit to more sustainability.
+Businesses have also taken a lead in committing to more sustainability.
 For instance, business initiatives include using better technology to operate remotely and reduce paperwork.
 Certain activities that used to require an in-person presence are being conducted via videoconferencing.
 An example of an industry adapting to improve overall sustainability is court reporters Bend who offer video conferencing for depositions and other legal hearings that used to be done in person.
 Conducting depositions and hearings via videoconference eliminates travel by the parties and saves on carbon emissions.

 Cities in Oregon have invested heavily in mass transit infrastructure to allow residents to reduce the use of personal vehicles.
 Therefore, localities have made public transit a priority and worked on making sure the options are clean and safe.
 Mass transit available to residents includes light rail services, expanded bus services, and gondolas.
 Many places also have extensive bike trails that are lit nicely.
-Many employees chose to bike to work rather than take another commuting option.
+Many employees choose to bike to work rather than take another commuting option.
 Areas with increased mass transit options enjoy lower carbon emissions and better air quality.

 3. Soil Quality